laravel/docs/events.md

 <a name="manually-registering-events"></a>
 ### Manually Registering Events

-Typically, events should be registered via the `EventServiceProvider` `$listen` array; however, you may also register Closure based events manually in the `boot` method of your `EventServiceProvider`:
+Typically, events should be registered via the `EventServiceProvider` `$listen` array; however, you may also register closure based events manually in the `boot` method of your `EventServiceProvider`:

     use App\Events\PodcastProcessed;